 If you are wondering what helps acid reflux? or what to drink when heartburn kicks in?
 Instead of taking calcium carbonate or a strangely pink liquid, both of which aid in the further reduction of acid in the stomach, consider a herbal tea.
 The tea below will help relieve the pain and discomfort and aiding in the healing of the stomach as well as rebalancing acid levels within it.

 Below I have provided the herbs name, the action of the herb, what that action will do for your aching tummy, as well as the amount that should be taken and how often.

 Tummy Ache Remedy

 Nettles Urtica dioica: will slowly restore the proper function of the body and increase overall health.
-Nettles are also high in Iron and vitamin C (among other things) so they are great to drink in a tea anytime.
+Nettles are also high in iron and vitamin C (among other things) so they are great to drink in tea anytime.

 Skullcap Scutellaria laterifolia: very effective nervine tonic, it will assist in reducing pain

 Passionflower Passiflora incarnata: similar effect to that of Skullcap, however, it should be taken before bed, as it aids in falling asleep.
 Therefore, if you have insomnia from the pain, this is the way to go.
 It also has aromatic actions, so if the tea tastes bad this will make it more pleasant.